 And do not hard-code the answers.

-Your solution should work for any Fancy
+Your solution should work for any Fancy, FastFood, or Vegan instance.

 Note that we are not implying that there are not fancy vegan restaurants or fancy fast food restaurants or vegan fast-food restaurants.
 If anything, the ability of real entities to resist strict classification is one of the limitations of Kotlin's object model.